Links to Articles

 Links to TV and Video Appearances

-Anyway, I am a Horticulturist at the Cincinnati Zoo & Botanical Garden and damned proud of it.
-At this point, I'm fairly useless as a field horticulturist.
-I'm not especially proud of that, but I do somehow manage to manage the Botanical Garden's outreach, and I am freakin' proud of that!
-I dip my toes into community projects, I'm waist deep in plant trialing, up to my neck running the Zoo's Best Plants for Pollinators Program, and way over my head with our horticultural symposiums.
+Anyway, I'm a Horticulturist at the Cincinnati Zoo & Botanical Garden and damned happy and proud about it.
+I don't do much designing, planting, trimming and all that anymore.
+Miss it, but I am slotted as the outreach guy.
+Among other things, I dip my toes into community projects, I'm waist deep into plant trialing, up to my neck running the Zoo's Best Plants for Pollinators Program, and way over my head with our horticultural symposiums.

-Through a friendship with legendary plantsman Allen Bush, I was invited to be a Partner in the groundbreaking, influential, and highly respected Garden Rant blogsite.
-I contribute a monthly blog to it, which is a lot of fun.
+Through a friendship with legendary plantsman Allen Bush, I was invited to contribute to the smart, groundbreaking, influential, and world-respected blogsite Garden Rant.
+I joined as a partner in 2017.
+I contribute a monthly blog, which is a lot of fun.
 I'm hoping to find time to contribute more.

 Copyright © Scott Beuerlein.
 All rights reserved.

 2019: The "Building Community Award" from the Civic Garden Center of Cincinnati.